aildnont/covid-cxr/README.md

 are interested in getting involved in this project by lending your expertise, or sharing data through data-sharing agreements, please reach out to us ([contact info](#contact) is at the bottom of this page); otherwise, feel free to experiment with the code base in this repo.
-The initial model was built by Blake VanBerlo of the Artificial Intelligence Research and Innovation Lab at the City of London, Canada.
+The initial model was built by Blake VanBerlo of the Municipal Artificial Intelligence Applications Lab at the City of London, Canada.

 A model has been trained on a dataset composed of X-rays labeled positive for COVID-19 infection, normal X-rays, and X-rays